p-sun/Shadertoy-to-LensStudio-Conversion-Guide/README.md

 ![image](https://github.com/user-attachments/assets/eab91d64-0d54-48f8-ae54-f90564e82941)

 ### Important Differences when Reading/Writing to Pixels

+- Important buffer size difference:
-* Shadertoy buffers can save 32 bit floats on 4 channels for a __total of 128 bits per pixel__. but Lens Studio can only save 8 bit on 4 channels for a __total of 32 bits per pixel__.
-In Lens Studio, each 8 bit channel only take on 256 different values, from 0.0/255.0, 1.0/255.0, 2.0/255.0 ...
+  1) Shadertoy buffers has  __four channels of 32-bit floats, for a total of 128 bits per pixel__.
+  2) Lens Studio has only __four channels of 8-bit floats between 0 and 1, for a total of 32 bits per pixel__. i.e. In Lens Studio, each 8 bit channel only take on 256 different values, from 0.0/255.0, 1.0/255.0, 2.0/255.0 ...
 255.0/255.0.
 * If we need to precisely save all 32 bits of a float, in Lens Studio we can pack that into 4 pixels.
 Set min and max for values specific to your shader.
     ``` glsl
     // Pack a 32-bit signed float into a Lens Studio rgba color.